chriskyfung/AutoFetcher-IG-Stories-to-GDrive/README.md

 4. Deploy the updated App Script project as a web application, and authorize the app to read and write files in your Google Drive.

-5. Copy the url of the deployed web application, like `https://script.google.com/<your-app-path>/exec?`
+5. Copy the URL of the deployed web application, like `https://script.google.com/<your-app-path>/exec?`

 Now you can test the application by passing a url like this, `https://script.google.com/<your-app-path>/exec?usr=<app_username>&pwd=<app_password>&target={"target":{"name":"nasa","id":"528817151"}}`.